keymanapp/keyman/linux/mcompile/keymap/README.md

 TODO remove unnecessary printf/cout
-TODO path for xkb/symbols as compile time option in meson TODO append_other_ToVector: ensure shift states of GetKeyvalsFromKeymap are not out of range TODO check how many/which shift states we use ( at the moment we read all shiftstate-columns of US but then use only 2 colums
-     (non-shift + shift) then use as many colums for Other )
+TODO path for xkb/symbols as compile time option in meson TODO append_other_ToVector: ensure shift states of GetKeyvalsFromKeymap are not out of range TODO check how many/which shift states we use ( at the moment we read all shiftstate-columns of US but then use only 2 colums (non-shift + shift) then use as many colums for Other )

-TODO define folder to store File_US.txt" in and find better name TODO get rid of GTK functions that are deprecated and use X11 instead TODO retrieve name of Other keyboard and use appropriate name instead of "Other" TODO ...
+TODO define folder to store File_US.txt" in and find better name TODO get rid of GTK functions that are deprecated and use X11 instead TODO retrieve name of Other keyboard and use appropriate name instead of "Other" TODO change keymap.cpp->main()  to function()
+TODO use/adapt TranslateKeyboard() to work on Linux/cross-platform TODO use/adapt LoadKeyboard() to work on Linux/cross-platform TODO use/adapt SaveKeyboard() to work on Linux/cross-platform TODO include deadkeys
+TODO use only a-z; no numbers,backsl,...
+TODO mcompile.cpp: open mcompile -u - option
+TODO replace GetLastError with SetError/AddCompileError/AddCompileWarning TODO ...

+//---------------------------
+TOASK is using string OK, or do we use char, wchar?
+TOASK ...